unexpectedjs/unexpected/documentation/migration.md

 # Migration

-Unexpected has from its inception taken backwards compatibiity very seriously.
+Unexpected has from its inception taken backwards compatibility very seriously.
 We think this is particularly important for a library intended for use in testing - we recognise that comprehensive test suites are often a large investment and play a central role in ongoing